timbray/quamina/README.md

 eventually.

-Number matching is weak - the number has to appear exactly the same in the pattern and the event.
+Number matching is weak - the number has to appear exactly the same in the Pattern and the Event.
 I.e., Quamina doesn't know that 35, 35.000, and 3.5e1 are the same number.
 There's a fix for this in the code which is not yet activated because it causes a